 A woman who is pregnant or could be pregnant should avoid exposure to radiation.
 It could harm a developing fetus.

 You will go through a process called simulation.
-This takes between 30 minutes and two hours.
+This takes between 30 minutes and 2 hours.
 You will lie on an exam table.
-A radiation therapist uses a CT scan to define the exact place(s) where radiation will be directed.
-They may mark the exact area on your skin with colored ink.
+A CT scan will be used to define the exact place(s) where radiation will be directed.
+The exact area on your skin may be marked with colored ink.
 You may also have a small tattoo (or several) placed on your skin.
 This is as a permanent mark to help aim the radiation beam.Depending on the type of treatment required, you may also be measured for devices like braces that will help you stay still during treatment.

 You will be positioned on the treatment table or chair.
 The radiation therapist will leave the room and enter a control room.
 The machine will deliver radiation to certain areas of your body.
 The most common sources of radiation are x-rays, electron beams, and cobalt-60 gamma rays.

 You must be still during treatment.
 The therapist can see you on a screen.
 You can talk with the therapist if you feel uncomfortable or sick.

 The treatment takes 1-5 minutes.
 You should allow at least 30 minutes for each session.
 Most treatments last 2-8 weeks.
 They are given once a day, 5 days per week.
 In some cases, you may be treated twice daily or only 3 times a week.
 Treatment schedules will depend on different factors.
 Talk to your radiation oncologist about the schedule planned for you.